The author is here to share their experience with using non-toxic methods to eliminate fleas.

-Once the female flea lays eggs, they develop into pupa and then adult fleas.
+Once the female fleas lay eggs, they develop into pupa and then adult fleas.
 These fleas remain in their cocoon until an animal or human passes by.
-This stimulates the adult flea and it hatches, instantly jumping onto you or your pet.
+This stimulates the adult flea, and it hatches, instantly jumping onto you or your pet.
 The unfortunate part is that fleas can remain healthy in their cocoon for up to five months, so it's very difficult to be sure you've completely gotten rid of them.
-This article from the University of Texas has a very good summary of the flea's life cycle.

 Non-Toxic Flea Removal for Pets

 I am very cautious about what I give my girl, but I was so desperate that I decided to get out the big guns.
-Advantage flea tablets worked well on my cat, and after I put the drops on her neck, I started to notice the fleas in her fur were dead.
+Advantage flea drops worked well on my cat, and after I put them on her neck, I started to notice the fleas that I brushed out of her fur were dead.
 Yeah!
 It was such a relief.

 Non-Toxic Flea Treatments for the Home

-After reading the side effects on store-bought flea bombs and Raid flea spray, I was wary about spraying it all over my house—because the fleas were everywhere (gag!) the chemicals would be everywhere.
-I did a ton of research and decided on a two-pronged approach; mechanical killing of fleas with the vacuum, and chemical killing of fleas with non-toxic flea spray.
+After reading the side effects on store-bought flea bombs and Raid flea spray, I was wary about spraying it all over my house—because the fleas were everywhere (gag!), the chemicals would be everywhere.
+I did a ton of research and decided on a two-pronged approach: the mechanical killing of fleas with the vacuum and chemical killing of fleas with non-toxic flea spray.

 Fleas can lodge themselves into any fabric, so in addition to vacuuming and using flea spray, you also need to do laundry.
 Wash bedding (preferably daily) and anything that fleas could cling to, like stuffed animals, pet beds, blankets laid on the couch, etc. Use hot water and a hot dryer.
 The heat kills fleas as well.

 You really have to be diligent about all of the available flea killing methods—brushing pets (and drowning fleas!), vacuuming, spraying, and washing.
 It's definitely a ton of work.
 But it works, and if you do everything every day, you should see results very quickly.
-It takes a while to win the war, but you will feel so much better after a couple days, and that will give you the energy to see it through!
+It takes a while to win the war, but you will feel so much better after a couple of days, and that will give you the energy to see it through!